SophieDufrane/redeemit-platform/README.md

     </details>

 - **Access to the Platform**
-  - Admins can access the panel directly from the platform navigation bar.
+  - Admins can access the panel directly from the website navigation bar.
   - View the full catalogue, including items with zero stock.
   - See items with zero stock highlighted to assist in catalogue management.
     <details>